Aidbox Docs

 DELETE /fhir/ViewDefinition/$viewdefinition-export/status/<export-id>

-Stops an in-flight export and triggers backend cleanup (the data-lakehouse backend drops per-chunk staging tables it created).
+Stops an in-flight export and triggers backend cleanup (the data-lakehouse backend drops per-chunk staging tables and recursively deletes the S3 staging prefixes it created, best-effort).
 Response codes:

-• 202 Accepted — cancel acknowledged, async cleanup running.
+• 202 Accepted: cancel acknowledged, async cleanup running.
 Body reports status=canceling.
-Subsequent status polls return 200 OK with status=cancelled once cleanup is done.
+Subsequent status polls return 200 OK with status=cancelled once cleanup completes.

-• 200 OK — operation already terminal (completed / failed / cancelled).
+• 200 OK: operation already terminal (completed, failed, or cancelled).
 DELETE is idempotent.

 What cancellation does not do: